The Ultimate Kintsugi Supplies Guide: Why Building Your Own Authentic Kintsugi Kit is Best

 Video library (free sign-up)

 Notes: Recently, we noticed other online shops copied our assortment, imagery and content and claimed they partnered with Japanese artisans on their kintsugi supplies.
 We investigated and took proper action to have their content removed.
-We also notice some of their merchandize are not suitable for kintsugi / lacquer craft use.
+We also noticed some of their merchandize are not suitable for kintsugi / lacquer craft use.
 We believed some shops are out for quick profit and do not even validate their material before marketing.
 Kintsugi supplies are expensive, it is smart to do proper research before making purchases, and select qualified, reputable shops!
 Be a smart consumer!

 GOENNE JAPAN Home